srvCodes/morph_analyzer/README.md

 >>> python main.py --lang urdu --mode predict --phonetic true --freezing true #predict
 ```

-For prediction, the plain text should be provided within `src/hindi_predict_data/test_data.txt` and `src/urdu_predict_data/test_data.txt`.
+For prediction, the plain text should be provided within `src/[lang]_predict_data/test_data.txt`.

 ### Outputs

 For the test mode:

-- the predicted roots and features as well as their gold-labelled counterparts are written to separate files within `output/hindi/roots.txt, feature_0.txt, ..., feature_6.txt` or `output/urdu/roots.txt, feature_0.txt, ..., feature_6.txt`.
+- the predicted roots and features as well as their gold-labelled counterparts are written to separate files within `output/[lang]/roots.txt, feature_0.txt, ..., feature_6.txt`.
-- Micro-averaged precision-recall graphs are stored in `graph_outputs/hindi` and `graph_outputs/urdu`.
+- Micro-averaged precision-recall graphs are stored in `graph_outputs/[lang]/`.

-For the predict mode, all the predictions (i.e., roots + features) are written to a single file - `output/urdu/predictions.txt`.
+For the predict mode, all the predictions (i.e., roots + features) are written to - `output/[lang]/predictions.txt`.

 ### Graph outputs for multi-objective optimization of phonological features